Professional Practice Model

-PPMs emerged in the 1990s, defined as a 'system (structure, process, and values) that supports registered nurse control over the delivery of nursing care and the environment in which care is delivered' (Hoffard & Woods 1996, p.
+PPMs emerged in the 1990s, defined as a "system (structure, process, and values) that supports registered nurse control over the delivery of nursing care and the environment in which care is delivered" (Hoffart & Woods, 1996, p.
 354).

 The professional practice model of Careful Nursing

 Principles and concepts in themselves are not regarded as values.
 However, the three Careful Nursing philosophical principles, twenty PPM concepts and their sub-principles and sub-concepts are regarded as values because they motivate the practice of Careful Nursing.
 The philosophical principles always inform the PPM, whether or not they are shown in any given PPM diagram.